mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 Compared to other development tools, this makes users more efficient and reduces the number of accidentally introduced regressions.
 For more details, see [Consistency Checks](model-consistency).

-To ensure that apps being developed have consistently high-quality app models with limited technical debt, development teams use the [Application Quality Monitor (AQM)](https://docs.mendix.com/addons/aqm/) to continuously monitor the quality of their app models.
+To ensure that the apps being developed have consistently high-quality app models with limited technical debt, development teams use the [Mendix Application Quality Monitor (AQM)](https://docs.mendix.com/addons/aqm/) to continuously monitor the quality of their app models.
 AQM provides development teams with deep insight into the technical quality of their app models, so that they can stay in control of technical debt.
 For more details, see the section [Quality Monitoring](test-automation-qa#quality-monitoring) in *App Build Creation*.

 For further information on developing Mendix apps, see [Developing in Mendix](developing-in-mendix).